Skip to main content

 Through research projects, exhibits, documentaries, and more, the Khayrallah Center preserves and shares the stories of Lebanese immigrants in the U.S. and abroad.

-In 2010, Dr. Moise A. Khayrallah funded a pilot project to research, preserve and publicize the history of the Lebanese in North Carolina.
-This initiative led to the production of a PBS documentary, a museum exhibit, and establishing an archive.
+In 2010, Dr. Moise A. Khayrallah funded a pilot project to research, preserve, and publicize the history of the Lebanese in North Carolina.
+This initiative led to the production of a PBS documentary, a museum exhibit, and the establishment of an archive.